jolson615/tech-exchange-2021/u1-html-git/ice-breaker-mini-project/README.md

 ## Launch

 Split students into groups of ~3 (bump up to 4 or down to 2 if you absolutely must) and tell them that their goal is to get to know each other better.
-Each person must conduct an interview of another group member and must ask them at least 5, but as many questions as possible in 3 minutes, and take notes on their responses.
+Each person must conduct an interview of another group member and must ask them at least 5, but as many questions as possible in 5 minutes, and take notes on their responses.
+If you are in a group with an odd number, the student not asking/being interviewed should scribe for the other two (and then roles will swap).
 Students can use whatever questions they'd like or you can provide some lists to pick from:

 **The Basic Questions**
 * What's your middle name?